Life As an Electronics Engineering Technician

 Job Demand for Electronics Engineering Technicians

-In 2016, there was an estimated number of 137,000 jobs in the United States for Electronics Engineering Technician.
+There were about 137,000 jobs for Electronics Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electronics Engineering Technician by 2026.
-There will be an estimated 12,000 positions for Electronics Engineering Technician per year.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 The states with the most job growth for Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.